kelset/Diurnalis/GrappaHat/graziano.md

 Here we go!
 They do Security Awareness (comic).
 He'll focus on defense; right now it is mostly reactive (monitoring and then do something).
-Monitoring is basically "ok, let's get all these datas and collect them into groups (alert, statistical, session, full content)".
+Monitoring is basically "ok, let's get all these data and collect them into groups (alert, statistical, session, full content)".
-But this monitoring starts by an analist looking at a screen!
+But this monitoring starts by an analyst looking at a screen!
 This can't be a good way to handle security: this way the person will focus on a single alert, restrincting the scope of the investigation to *that* one alert.
 This could be risky, I could not see the full picture of the attack I'm facing.

 Over the last 2 years there has been an evolution: we moved to a 4 step scenery with Prediction -> Protection -> Detection -> Reaction.
 Meaning, in pure Lao Tsu way, we start to study our enemies, and know how and what they are going to attack.
 Even if we have a dedicated staff for defensive security, we need to recognize that each member need to *achieve maturiy*: we tend to panic when facing a new thread.
-We have to consider the behevioural part of the people involed.
+We have to consider the behevioral part of the people involved.

 The paradigm seems to be: the best security is given but a large amount of skilled and experienced DIVERSIFIED staff, which use advanced/enterprise level tools.